benjaminmetzler/OpenRemoteHub/documentation/json_format.md

         "comment": "An up button is pressed",
         "type": "ir",
         "code":"KEY_UP",
-        "device":"example_stb"
+        "device":"example_stb",
+        "long_press": {
+            "type": "load",
+            "file":"/home/pi/my_remote/json/my_dvd.json"
+        }
     },
 ```

-The above configuration will instruct my_remote to send the example_stb a KEY_UP code via the bluetooth channel.
+The above configuration will instruct My_Remote to send the example_stb a KEY_UP code via the IR channel.
 Medium is determined by the type.
-Objects for different devices can be present in the mode file.

 #### ADB